A film by A.J. Al Thani.

 After getting her first catch of the day while crab-hunting with her father and brother, bright-eyed Jawaher shows it to her father.
 He dismisses her but goes on to praise her brother’s catch.
 Determined to win her father’s approval, Jawaher shrugs off his hurtful reaction and sets out to catch ten crabs.
 On her quest, she finds herself battling for a catch with Nawaf, a boy who shares her goal.

-An impoverished girl in the Middle East becomes the first female hover bike racer in the world.
-“Heat” is a science fiction, action, drama.
+A proof-of-concept film about an impoverished girl in the Middle East who becomes the first female hover bike racer in the world.
+“Heat” is a science fiction, action, drama and is currently being pitched to Studios for development.